 Some Amazon Echo speakers ‚ÄĒ specifically the Amazon Echo Plus and the Amazon Echo Show and the latest (4th-gen) Echo ‚ÄĒ can work as Zigbee hubs.
 If you've already got one of these speaker models set up, new Hue bulbs can be added through Alexa and the Philips Hue skill.

-Make sure your Hue bulbs are connected and powered on, then head into the Alexa app for Android and iOS (which you should have already installed when setting up your Echo).
+Make sure your Hue bulbs are connected and powered on, then head into the Alexa app (which you should have already installed when setting up your Echo).
 Select Devices, then the Plus button, then Add Device.
 After a few seconds of searching, your Hue lights should be detected and added.